-Everton face crucial days that will shape season
+'Everton face crucial days that will shape season'

 - Jorginho penalty helps Chelsea past injury-hit Everton

-- Godfrey taken to hospital with lower leg injury
+- Everton's Godfrey out 'months' with fractured leg

 - You can now get Everton news notifications in the BBC Sport app - find out more